getpelican/pelican/docs/settings.rst

 `DEFAULT_CATEGORY`          The default category to fallback on. `misc` by default.
 `DEFAULT_DATE_FORMAT`       The default date format you want to use.
 `DEFAULT_LANG`              The default language to use.
 Default is 'en'.
+`DEFAULT_ORPHANS`           The minimum number of articles allowed on the last
+                            page, defaults to zero.
+Use this when you don't want to have a last page with very few articles.
+`DEFAULT_PAGINATION`        The maximum number of articles to include on a page,
+                            not including orphans.
+Default is 5.
 `DISPLAY_PAGES_ON_MENU`     Display or not the pages on the menu of the template.
                             Templates can follow or not this settings.
 `FALLBACK_ON_FS_DATE`       If True, pelican will use the file system dates infos